kurichich/School-District-Analysis/README.md

   - Math and reading scores by grade
     - The initial ninth grade math and reading scores at Thomas HS were 83.6 and 83.7, respectively.
     - These were within 1% of the grades posted for tenth through twelfth graders at Thomas HS.
-    - The overall average math schores for all ninth graders changed from 80.35 to 80.12 following the removal of questionable data.
+    - The overall average math scores for all ninth graders in the district changed from 80.35 to 80.12 following the removal of questionable data, which is not significant.

   - Scores by school spending
     - The average math score declined by -0.077, from 83.418349 to 83.350937, which is statistically insignificant.